بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 "Njabootu madi suka"

-The family of Mamut Yassin Ceesay are different descendants of Mam Madi Suka
+The family of Mamut Yassin Ceesay traces its lineage back to Mam Madi Suka.

 Madi Bakarr was the father of Demba Kholeh,